actionanand/card-nest/documentation/BACKEND_DATA_MAINTENANCE.md

 ## Add a backend-only card for history

 Use this only when the UI cannot create the historical archived card.
 It intentionally creates the card as archived.

+This inserts one archived card with a past expiry date.
+Save the generated `card.id` if you want to attach old transactions to it.

 ```js
 var now = new Date().toISOString();